 You want the blade to sit level while balancing on the nail head.
 If it doesn’t, shave a little more metal off the side of the blade that is hanging lower until it sits even with the other side.

-When Should You Seek a Professional Sharpening Service for Your Honda Blade?
+When Should You Seek a Professional Sharpening Service for Your Mower Blade?

 You should seek a professional when you aren’t quite comfortable with your blade sharpening or balancing skills.
 If your blades are not correctly balanced or still worn, you could cause additional damage to your crankshaft or engine.